COUNTY OF SANTA CRUZ

 - Special Working Conditions:

-in 2005) requirements; must be a U.S. citizen or have a pending
+- Must be a U.S. citizen or have a pending application for naturalization;

 PREVIOUS CLASS TITLES: None